CodeOmari/Instagram-profile-page-Clone/README.md

 # Instagram-profile-page-Clone
-Instagram website profile page clone(HTML &amp; CSS ONLY).
+Static project on the Instagram profile page